 This spell bestows the knowledge and wisdom from ancient hunters of giant beasts.
-As such, when fighting against any "Large" creature, the affected creature does not have to fight on their knees.
+As such, when fighting against any "Large" creature, the affected player may ignore the requirement to treat a leg as if it suffered a light wound.

 At 16th rank, the caster may cast the spell on others.
 The caster may generate up to three of these protection favors.